denten-books/plain-text/1-metaphor.md

 of discarding a crumpled piece of paper into the waste bin can be simulated digitally to handle the deletion of electronic documents.
-Apple's influential *Human Interface Guidelines*, at the core of Apple's desktop interfaces in the 1980s, echoes Carroll's proscriptions:
+Apple's influential *Human Interface Guidelines*, at the core of Apple's desktop interfaces in the 1980s and today, echoes Carroll's proscriptions:

 > You can take advantage of people's knowledge of the world around them by using metaphors to convey concepts and features of your application.
 Use metaphors involving concrete, familiar ideas and make the metaphors plain, so that users have a set of expectations to apply to computer environments.
 For example, people often use folders to store paper documents in their offices.
 Therefore, it makes sense to people to store computer documents in computer-generated folders that look like files and folders.
 People can organize their hard disks in a way that's analogous to the way they organize their file cabinets [@apple_apple_1987, 4].